EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 Save these results to file.

-Each row of the saved CSV will represent one type of output, with one row per statistic per output.
-Each column in the CSV will represent one subset of thermostats, as determined by grouping by EIC climate zone and applying various filtering methods.
-National weighted averages will be available near the top of the file.
+Each row of the stats CSV file will represent one output statistic.
+Each column in the CSV file will represent one subset of thermostats, grouped by EIC climate zone and filtering method.

 At this point, you will also need to provide an alphanumeric product identifier for the connected thermostat; e.g. a combination of the connected thermostat